How to Get a High Score in Solitaire: Advanced Tips and Tricks

 For numerical scoring in solitaire, a 500+ score is a good starting point for an “impressive” score, because it’s the threshold from which you’re officially in the upper 50% of players.
 It likely won’t be your highest score, not by a long shot, but it will be the start of consistently achieving higher and higher scores and a sign that your skills are improving!

-If you’re more interested in time-based Solitaire scores, then a similar milestone in your progress will be when you begin achieving sub-5-minute game times.
+If you’re more interested in what is a good Solitaire time, then a similar milestone in your progress will be when you begin achieving sub-5-minute game times.

 Remember, the answer to what is a good score in Solitaire isn’t a fixed number or time.
 Instead, it is anything better than your previous Solitaire score so keep practicing!